nyno-kb/python-101/setup.md

 > 7. Click "Install"
 {: .callout}

-### Check that Python was installed and set up Jupyter Notebook
+### Check your version of Python
-Now that you have installed Python, it is a good idea to check if it was done succesfully before we move on to installing Jupyter Notebook.
-Jupyter Notebook is the application we will use for writing code during the course.
+Now that you have installed Python, it is a good idea to check if it was done succesfully before we move on to installing Jupyter Lab.
+Jupyter Lab is the IDE we will use for writing code during the course.

 Open the PowerShell and type in:
 ~~~